 Case Study: CRM Software Evaluation

-After compiling the decision matrix and narrowing down the potential solutions, Aciron’s consultants conducted a thorough assessment of the features of both Salesforce and Microsoft Dynamics.
-To conduct this assessment, Aciron not only worked with the CRM vendors’ representatives, but also used in-depth research and our experience with both systems to review the manner in which the client’s “Must-Have” requirements were addressed, as well as each system’s pros and cons.
+Evaluated the features of two CRM options to provide the client with insightful recommendations.
+To conduct this assessment, Aciron worked with the CRM vendors’ representatives, conducted in-depth research and used our experience with both systems.
+We reviewed the client’s “Must-Have” requirements and each system’s pros and cons.
 Our team compiled these findings and our final recommendations in a report.